Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

               </KEYWORD>

 :kword:`RGRA`
-    Compute the norm of the orbital gradient for each CI root instead of just for the root specified in geometry optimisation.
+  Compute the norm of the orbital gradient for each CI root instead of just for the root specified in geometry optimization.

   .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="RGRA" LEVEL="BASIC" APPEAR="Root Gradients" KIND="SINGLE">
               %%Keyword: RGRA <BASIC>